seek4science/seek/help/user-guide/investigation-snapshots.md

 layout: page
 ---

-# Making an Investigation citable
+# Making an Investigation, Study or Assay citable
-SEEK allows you to publish investigations, replete with studies and assets that comprise it.
-You can then assign a DOI to the investigation, which provides a persistent link with which you and others can cite the investigation with.
-Publishing an investigation involves the following steps:
+SEEK allows you to publish investigations, studies and assays, replete with the structure and assets that comprise it.
+You can then assign a DOI to the investigation, which provides a persistent link with which you and others can use to cite them with.

+The following describes the steps to publish an investigation, but also applies to Studies and Assays.

 * [Making public](#making-public)
 * [Snapshotting](#snapshotting)